 - Dawyck gold beech (Fagus sylvatica 'Dawyck Gold')

 02 of 08

 Fastigiate Tree Shape

-This is Irish yew, or Taxus baccata 'Fastigiata'.
+This is Irish yew or Taxus baccata 'Fastigiata.'
 Fastigiate trees, as noted in the previous slide, are very similar to columnar trees.
-However, fastigiate trees are usually composed of multiple trunks and are created through nursery selection instead of being natural mutations.
+However, fastigiate trees are usually composed of multiple trunks and are created through nursery selection instead of natural mutation.

 Some examples of fastigiate trees include:

 Continue to 3 of 8 below.

 Sometimes trees have no exact shape.
 This is called an irregular tree shape.
 Irregularly shaped trees add a unique dimension to their landscape.

 Some examples of irregular trees include:Continue to 4 of 8 below.

 Oval Tree Shape